pulumi/pulumi-hugo/themes/default/content/blog/full-access-to-helm-features-through-new-helm-release-resource-for-kubernetes/index.md

 ---
-title: Full Access to Helm Features through new Helm Release Resource for Kubernetes
+title: Full Access to Helm Features with new Helm Release Resource
-h1: "Full Access to Helm Features through new Helm Release Resource for Kubernetes"
+h1: "Full Access to Helm Features with new Helm Release Resource for Kubernetes"
 date: "2021-09-13"
-meta_desc: "Pulumi's new Helm Release resource, combines the infrastructure-as-code power of Pulumi with native support for Helm, enabling full access to Helm features.
-Helm Release is available in public preview today with the Pulumi Kubernetes SDK."
+meta_desc: "The Helm Release resource adds native support for Helm, enabling full access to Helm features for Kubernetes users."
 meta_image: "k8s-helm-release.png"
 authors: ["vivek-lakshmanan"]
 tags: ["Kubernetes", "helm"]